vuejs/pinia/packages/docs/cookbook/migration-vuex.md

 ### Dynamic Modules

 There is no need to dynamically register modules in Pinia.
-Stores are dynamic by default and are only registered when they are needed.
+Stores are dynamic by design and are only registered when they are needed.
 If a store is never used, it will never be "registered".

 ### Hot Module Replacement